maleeshagimshan98/infinite-toggle-manager/README.md

 ElementStateController and ElementState are two JavaScript classes that provide a convenient and versatile way to manage states.
 The classes allow you to control a group of items' states.

-🔧 Seamlessly Control Element States: With ElementStateController, you can effortlessly make active, inactive, or toggle states of the elements, giving you complete control over their functionality. 💡
+🔧 Control Element States: With ElementStateController, you can effortlessly make active, inactive, or toggle states of the elements, giving you complete control over their functionality. 💡

 🎯 Perfect for Every Use Case: Whether it's managing user settings, controlling UI elements, or implementing dynamic behavior, ElementStateController has got you covered! 🧩